 There will be satellite livestream locations of the ceremony at Eaton Chapel and Science Center Atrium for any additional guests to view.
 Masks are required indoors at all times.
 No food is allowed to be consumed indoors.

 No guest housing is available on the campus during Commencement weekend.

-Those needing overnight housing during Commencement are urged to confirm reservations with area motels or hotels as soon as possible.
+Those needing overnight housing or dining reservations during Commencement are urged to confirm reservations with area motels or hotels as soon as possible.